MENU

 Coconut

 Coconut is a tropical fruit produced by coconut palm trees.
 Coconut has many uses.
 For example, it is frequently used for its edible flesh and cool, refreshing coconut water.
-In fact, a popular way to quench your thirst in areas where coconuts are plentiful is to simply cut off the top and insert a straw.
+A popular way to quench your thirst in areas where coconuts are plentiful is to simply cut off the top and insert a straw.
 The coconut water can also be used to make coco frio, a popular adult beverage.
 The fresh and dried forms of the coconut flesh or "coconut meat" can be eaten as is or cooked.
 Coconut meat is especially popular in many Southeast Asian dishes.
 In addition, the fat present in coconut meat can be extracted to produce coconut oil.
 Coconut oil can be used in cooking and in the production of shampoos, soaps, lotions, cosmetics, and fragrances.

 Coconut Oil

-The majority of coconut oil production occurs in Indonesia, the Philippines, and India.
+Most coconut oil production occurs in Indonesia, the Philippines, and India.
 Coconut oil is extracted using heat, pressure, and/or chemical solvents.
 Depending on the extraction method(s), the final product may be labeled as virgin, refined, or hydrogenated, as outlined below.

-• Refined coconut oil starts with a process similar to that used to make virgin coconut oil, but followed by additional processing methods including refining, bleaching, and deodorizing.
+• Refined coconut oil starts with a process similar to that used to make virgin coconut oil but is followed by additional processing methods, including refining, bleaching, and deodorizing.
 Bleaching usually does not involve chemicals; rather, it uses bleaching clay to remove impurities, after which the oil is deodorized by steam heating it to 405–475 degrees F. Deodorizing removes most of the coconut aroma and flavor from the coconut oil.
 Refined coconut oil also has a higher smoke point, making it a good option for cooking at higher temperatures (Marina, Man, and Amin 2009).

 • Hydrogenated coconut oil is sometimes used as an ingredient for shelf-stable sweets and baked goods, but it is rarely sold in supermarkets in the United States.
 Partial hydrogenation of the oil results in the formation of some saturated and trans fats.
 It is best to avoid this form of coconut oil because of the adverse health effects associated with trans and saturated fats.

 When it comes to cooking, refined coconut oil has an advantage over most other oils because it can be heated to higher temperatures (up to 450°F) without becoming damaged (Srivastava et al. 2010; Fullana, Carbonell-Barrachina, and Sidhu 2004).
 However, coconut oil should only be used for single-use shallow frying.
 Carcinogenic substances may form if coconut oil is used multiple times for deep-frying (Srivastava et al. 2010).
 Virgin coconut oil can be used in recipes, such as coconut rice or baked breads, to add a mild coconut flavor.
-However, remember that the smoke point for virgin coconut oil is lower than the smoke point for refined coconut oil, so refined oil is the best choice when using coconut oil for fried foods.
+However, remember that the smoke point for virgin coconut oil is lower than that for refined coconut oil, so refined oil is the best choice when using coconut oil for fried foods.

 How much and what type of fat is in coconut oil?

-One tablespoon of coconut oil contains 14 grams of total fat, 12 grams of which are saturated fat (USDA 2017).
+One tablespoon of coconut oil contains 14 grams of total fat, 12 grams of saturated fat (USDA 2017).
 This means that about 86% of the total fat content of coconut oil comes from saturated fat.
 For comparison, olive oil and butter contain 14% and 64% saturated fat, respectively (USDA n.d.).

 Figure 2.